-Dr. Rey graduated Ross University 1999 and started working in New York, where she stayed for 4 years.
-She had great mentors, one happened to be a Rossie.
-Then she made her way back to Orlando, Florida and has established herself as a dedicated team member at Loch Haven Veterinary Hospital for the past 14 years.
-Her special interests are in internal medicine and emergency medicine, but she has a passion for surgery.
-She is really excited to be a member of the alumni council and looks forward to creating a greater bond between present, past, and future "Rossies".
+Dr. Rey graduated from Ross University in 1999 and started working as a practicing veterinarian in New York, where she stayed for 4 years.
+After leaving New York, she moved to central Florida where she practiced for 15 years.
+She is currently practicing in south Florida and has a special interest in internal medicine, and a passion for surgery.
+She is really excited to be a member of the alumni council and looks forward to creating a greater bond between present, past, and future Rossies.

-Dr. Mickey Axelband is a veterinarian and the Founder and Chief Medical Officer of the American Veterinary Group.
-Mickey has practiced veterinary medicine in South Florida for 31 years as a former owner of 3 veterinary practices.
+Dr. Mickey Axelband is a practicing small animal veterinarian and the owner of South Broward Animal Hospital in Fort Lauderdale, Florida.
+He is also the Chief Medical Officer of Promovet, a provider of discounted pharmaceuticals and services to Ross Vet Alumni.
+He was formerly the Founder and Chief Medical Officer of the American Veterinary Group, an equity backed aggregator of small animal hospitals in the United States.
+Mickey has practiced veterinary medicine in South Florida for 34 years, and has previously owned several veterinary practices.
 He sits on the board of Dezzy’s Second Chance Animal Rescue, a nonprofit organization dedicated to saving the lives of dogs in South Florida.

 Mickey has been a consultant and speaker for several pharmaceutical companies.
-He appeared in a weekly “Ask The Vet” TV segment for two years and served as a regular on-air veterinary consultant for ABC News.
+He appeared in a weekly “Ask The Vet” TV segment for two years and served as a regular on-air veterinary consultant for ABC News in Florida.

 Mickey received his undergraduate degree from the University of Delaware.
-After Delaware, he attended veterinary school in Italy while learning to speak Italian, and travelling throughout Europe.
+After Delaware, he attended veterinary school in Italy while learning to speak Italian and traveling throughout Europe.
 During his time studying abroad, he learned of Ross University, a new vet school getting ready to open.
 Mickey transferred into Ross and became the very first graduate of the school.

-Away from work, Mickey enjoys spending time with his wife, their 6 dogs, adventure travel, attending baseball games and flying airplanes.
+Away from work, Mickey enjoys spending time with his wife, their several dogs, adventure travel, attending baseball games and flying airplanes.

 Dr. Nejla Azima is the Canadian representative on the Alumni Action Council.
-She graduated Ross University School of Veterinary Medicine in 2014, after completing her clinical rotations at Cornell University College of Veterinary Medicine.
+She graduated from Ross University School of Veterinary Medicine in 2014 after completing her clinical rotations at Cornell University College of Veterinary Medicine.

-Prior to entering veterinary school, she completed a Bachelor of Science honors degree from University of Guelph in Biological Sciences and Statistics.
-Subsequently in 2008, she backpacked East Asia for eight months with an NGO leadership development program - aspiring to bridge the gap between the world's divides through empowering individuals to build personal integrity.
+Prior to entering veterinary school, Dr. Azima completed a Bachelor of Science honors degree from the University of Guelph in Biological Sciences and Statistics.
+Subsequently, in 2008, she backpacked through East Asia for eight months with a non-profit leadership development program, aspiring to bridge the gap between the world's divides through empowering individuals to build personal integrity.

 Dr. Azima entered veterinary medicine with the intention to pursue a career in regulatory medicine and One Health.
 Shortly after completing her DVM degree, she returned to her home in Toronto, Ontario where she was recruited as a Veterinary Officer by the Canadian government.

-He has a special interest in pain management and anesthesia.
-He looks forward to being active on the Alumni board and helping potential students in their veterinary career dreams.
+While Dr. Carew enjoys all aspects of veterinary medicine, including surgery and exotic medicine, he has a special interest in pain management and anesthesia.
+He looks forward to being active on the alumni council and helping potential students achieve their veterinary career dreams.

 Dr. Long is a clinical veterinarian at North Carolina State University.
 Upon graduation in 2004, Dr. Long spent 4 years in private practice before returning to academia to complete a three year laboratory animal medicine residency at Stanford University Medical Center.